The Beauty of Slow Healing

 You stop replaying the same moment as often.

-You feel joy and don’t immediately fear losing it.
+You feel joy and do not immediately fear losing it.

 You speak to yourself more kindly.